fehguy/swambda/README.md

 Here is a [full example](https://github.com/fehguy/swambda/blob/master/examples/simple.md)

-#### FAQs
+### FAQs

-**What about performance?**  Use the cache during setup and it has almost zero overhead.
+What about performance?
+Use the cache during setup and it has almost zero overhead.

-**What parameter types are supported?**  Primitives and objects are currently supported.
-Parameters with arrays, form data, dates are not (but easy to add).
+What parameter types are supported?
+Primitives and objects are currently supported.
+Parameters with arrays, form data are not (but easy to add).